Vantiq/vantiq-extension-sources/extjsdk/README.md

 The Publish handler is called when a message is received that was generated by Vantiq with `PUBLISH <object> TO SOURCE <source name>`.
 The published object can be retrieved through `<message>.getObject()`.
 Note that anything declared with the `USING` keyword will also be placed into the same location, e.g. `PUBLISH {"hello":"world"} TO SOURCE <sourceName> USING {"option":"one"}` will generate an object that looks like `{"hello":"world","option":"one"}`.
 The Publish handler receives an ExtensionServiceMessage.

 #### <a name="queryHandler" id="queryHandler"></a>Query
 The Query handler is called when a message is received that was generated by Vantiq with `SELECT <keys> FROM SOURCE <source name>`.
-Query messages expect a response, either [data](#queryResponse) or an [error](#queryError), so every Client has a default handler is created that sends back an error stating that no Query handler was set.
-If your source doesn't use queries, you should leave the default handler, so the Vantiq server isn't stuck waiting for a response.
+Query messages expect a response, either [data](#queryResponse) or an [error](#queryError), so every Client is created with a default handler that sends back an error stating that no Query handler was set.
+If your source doesn't use queries, you should leave the default handler, so the Vantiq server isn't stuck waiting for a response in case of a mistaken Query.
 Options specified using the `WITH` keyword are received as a Map obtained with `<message>.getObject()`.
+The Query handler receives an ExtensionServiceMessage.

 ### <a name="listener" id="listener"></a>ExtensionWebSocketListener
 The ExtensionWebSocketListener class should only be accessed and used indirectly through handlers.
 If you do find a reason to access it directly, you can use `ExtensionWebSocketClient.getListener()`, but all functionality interactions with a Listener should be performed through an ExtensionWebSocketClient.
 If you do need to save a reference to a listener, be aware that a Client's Listener is stopped and replaced with a functionally identical Listener just before the [close handler](#closeHandler) is called.
 Call `listener.isClosed()` to check if this has occurred.